 CBT-E is a specific manualised treatment written by Christopher Fairburn (Fairburn, 2008).
-It is broken down in to four stages of treatment – initially focussing on establishing real time food diary recording, collaborative weighing and regular eating patterns followed by addressing the maintaining factors of the eating disorder through cognitive challenges and behavioural experiments.
+It is comprised of four stages of treatment – initially focussing on establishing real time food diary recording, collaborative weighing and regular eating patterns followed by addressing the maintaining factors of the eating disorder through cognitive challenges and behavioural experiments.

-BETRS currently offer the 20 session version as a treatment option for people with Bulimia Nervosa and EDNOS.
+BETRS currently offer the 20 session version of CBT-E which involves 20 sessions over 20 weeks.
 Suitability for CBT-E treatment is determined during the assessment phase.